corinnachan/demo-site/README.md

-# demo-site
+# Static Site Demo

-FAC Week 1 Project - One page website for clients hiring developers
+This project was inspired by the Week 1 project madate from Founders and Coders.
+The actual project asks the team to create a one page website for themselves, and as I already have a personal website, I modified the aim to produce a one page website for fictional clients (classical musicians) looking to hire developers to build a website.

 **Purpose**